The Woodlands Child Support Attorneys

 A common issue for non-payment of child support is life circumstances, including job loss, severe medical problems, death, bankruptcy, increased expenses, or the child’s financial needs have changed.

 We try to help our clients avoid child support issues, but we are quick to move when they do.
-Non-payment of child support is a problem for the custodial parent taking on more significant financial responsibility, and as such, there are many ways to pursue non-payment.
+Non-payment of child support is a problem for the custodial parent taking on more significant financial responsibility, and as such, there are many ways to pursue non-payment of the child support amount.
 These include income taxes, property liens, bonds or arrests, wage garnishment, criminal prosecution, and more.

 Failing to pay child support is an issue we will take to the judge on your behalf so that you don’t get behind on other payments.
 As child support is a court order, taking the legal route and notifying an attorney and your spouse that you can no longer pay is always the way to go.

-Schedule your consultation with our experienced attorneys to discuss your child support case: 713-766-3733.
+Schedule your consultation with our experienced attorneys to discuss your child support case with a child support lawyer.